bruxx-6243/dailyTask/README.md

 <hr />

-### Make task is a todo app using vanilla JavaScript
+### Daily Task is a todo app using vanilla JavaScript

 click on the image below to see a <a href="https://tasksmaker.netlify.app/">Demo</a>